Skip to main content

 Set up periodic searches

 Setting up periodic searches is very easy.
 Just open your config file, and set the searchCadence option.
-I recommend 26 weeks (biannual):
+I recommend at least 26 weeks (biannual) for FULL searches, however, you can schedule smaller searches more often with further configuration:

 searchCadence: "1 week",